thomasf45566/Airbnb-System-Scaling-Optimization---Sidebar/README.md

-# Sidebar
+# Airbnb System Scaling Optimization-Sidebar
-Sidebar Component for Airbnb Experiences Item Page
+System Scaling and Optimization for Airbnb Experiences Item Page

-To load this app:

-make sure mongod/mongo is running

-npm install --save
+To Compile React Code
-npm run build
+- npm run build

+To Create CSV file for seeding:
-npm run setup
+- npm run csv

+To Seed Data from CSV to Database: (in PostgreSQL shell)
+\COPY sidebarimgs(experience, original, embedurl) FROM PATH_TO_Data.csv WITH CSV HEADER;

+To Start the Server:
+- npm start